This area focuses on the research, development and demonstration of biological processes that convert biomass to biofuels, chemicals, and power.

 A key to developing cost-competitive cellulosic biofuels is reducing the processing and capital cost and improving the efficiency of separating and converting cellulosic biomass into fermentable sugars.
 Current R&D focuses on high-yield feedstocks, more efficient enzymes, and more robust microorganisms to advance biochemical conversion processes.

-For more information on biochemical conversion, see the fact sheet: Biochemical Conversion: Using Hydrolysis, Fermentation, and Catalysis to Make Fuels and Chemicals.
+For more information on biochemical conversion, see the fact sheet: Biomass Conversion: From Feedstocks to Final Products.